Nature Conservation Award

 Lirabenda Endowment Fund and Wo Fenner Bequest Grant

-The FNSSA is pleased to offer small research grants to further and promote research into the biota and natural environment of South Australia.
-The 2023 LEF grants are now CLOSED.
+The FNSSA is pleased to offer 10 Research Grants of up to $3,000 to further and promote research into the biota and natural environment of South Australia.